idimix/transfer_style_bot/README.md

 # transfer style bot

-This repository contains the source code of the bot, which transfers the style from one image to another.
+This repository contains the source code of the Telegram bot, which transfers the style from one image to another.
 To transfer the style, two neural networks are used:

 * [A Neural Algorithm of Artistic Style](https://arxiv.org/abs/1508.06576).
 Implementation - Deep Learning School course materials